 The Stuga (pronounced stoo-gah) is a Swedish word meaning cottage or small guest house.
 To us it has been a cozy 10x12 retreat for many folks over the years who have simply needed a place to stay.
 Some have come seeking solitude and rest.
 For others it has been an oasis for a weekend get-a-way.
 Whatever the need, the Stuga has warmly received an abundance of guests for many years.

 It's a cozy wooden cabin with a big picture window that looks out to the pond.
 Inside is a small table, an Amish rocker and a propane Dickinson heater that resembles a fireplace.
-The 5 foot 'kitchen' area packs a two burner gas stove, small sink, fridge and a large crock filled with drinking water.
-There are single bunk beds in addition to a 5x10 loft with a queen sized futon mattress.
-We appreciate when guests bring their own sleeping bags or linens.
-The 'Stool Shed' is just up the lit trail, and there's also a small portapotty on request.
+The 5 foot 'kitchen' area has a small sink, a two burner gas stove, a fridge and a large stainless jug filled with drinking water.
+There are single bunk beds in addition to a 5x10 loft with a queen sized mattress.
+We do ask that guests bring their own sleeping bags or linens, especially in this time of Covid.
+The 'Stool Shed' is just up the lit trail, and there's also a small portapotty right behind the stuga.

 - Check in: After 2PM

 - Check out: Before 12PM

 Duluth has 178 miles of beautiful wooded trails.
 For a map of biking trails check out Trailforks, Duluth.
 One particular trail ...Read more

 Besides Lake Superior, there are several other popular boating lakes within a half hour of downtown Duluth, Pike Lake, Island L...Read more

 Shore fishing spots Here's a list of suggested places to fish from shore, courtesy of Scott VanValkenburg at Fisherman's Corner...Read more

 There are at least 150 miles of unpaved hiking trails in Duluth.
 Balsam Ridge is just a few minutes walk from the Hartley Trail...Read more